Chart Color Schemes

 The exceptional employment performance in Acacia Gardens places it among Australia's strongest labour markets

 Acacia Gardens has a highly educated workforce with strong representation in professional services.
-Its unemployment rate was 1.5% as of June 2025, below Greater Sydney's rate of 4.2%.
+Its unemployment rate is 1.5%, lower than Greater Sydney's 4.2%.

-Employment growth over the past year was estimated at 6.6%.
-Workforce participation in Acacia Gardens is higher than Greater Sydney's at 72.8% versus 60.0%.
-Key industries of employment among residents are health care & social assistance, retail trade, and professional & technical services.
-The area shows strong specialization in public administration & safety with an employment share of 1.4 times the regional level.
+Employment growth over the past year was estimated at 4.3%.
+As of September 2025, 2,474 residents are employed, with an unemployment rate of 2.7% below Greater Sydney's rate and a workforce participation rate of 72.8%, compared to Greater Sydney's 60.0%.
+Key industries include health care & social assistance, retail trade, and professional & technical services.
+The area shows strong specialization in public administration & safety (1.4 times the regional level) but lower representation in professional & technical services (8.9% vs regional average of 11.5%).

 Frequently Asked Questions - Employment